 The items of NOUSAKU are mainly made by casting.
-Casting is the manufacturing method; pouring the molten metal into a mold which contains a hollow cavity of the desired shape, and allowing it to solidify.
-As a manufacturer of cast metal wares, NOUSAKU will keep on seeking the appropriate combination of material ( tin, brass, bronze) and the casting method.
+Casting is a manufacturing method in which a molten metal is poured into a mold to form an object of the desired shape.
+As a manufacturer of casting metals, NOUSAKU will keep on expanding the possibility of casting by the best combination of material and method.

 With proper care and maintenance, a new item will last for generations.
 Please take the time and read our Care & Maintenance instructions below.
 If you have any questions, please feel free to contact us.